sierranmorales/sierranmorales.github.io/essays/DesignPatterns.md

 In the Observer pattern, think of the prompter in a theater.
 The prompter's role is to alert actors to their cues, much like how the Observer pattern works in software.
 Each actor (or 'observer') is attentive to specific cues from the prompter (the 'subject').
 When a cue is given, the actors react accordingly.
 In my coding, I've used this pattern for event handling systems.
 Just like a prompter cues an actor, an event-handling system notifies various parts of the application when a particular event (like a user input) occurs.
-Another example of a similar pattern to the Observer pattern, is the Publish-Subscribe pattern, which I have used within the Meteor framework..
+Another example of a similar pattern to the Observer pattern, is the Publish-Subscribe pattern, which I have used within the Meteor framework.
 <br><br>